Goldsmi4/VRS-Project/README.md

 University project to make an arena for a virtual robot to navigate

-examples:
-tour guide in a museum,
-group guide in a theme park,
-treasure map,
-Navigate a city,

-Plan: Make an immune system simulator with white blood cells, bacteria and viruses.
+Plan: Make an immune system simulator with white blood cells and bacteria.
+The white blood cell must find and catch the bacteria moving around the arena.
-We plan to buff the WBC by adding vaccines and antibiotics so they are more able to combat the infection.